 If you'd rather keep up with a regularly updated site or blog, plenty of music sites publish helpful content for unsigned musicians weekly, sometimes daily.

 Digital Music News publishes tons of good content that you can consume whenever you'd like, with a focus on digital media and business matters.

 Hypebot successfully creates a huge amount of useful content heavily focused on the money side of the industry.

-Music Business Worldwide publishes helpful content as well with updates about changes in the industry and labels.
+Music Business Worldwide publishes helpful content as well as updates about changes in the industry and labels.
 We post helpful information to the music-making members of Push Power Promo weekly as well!

-Grade schools and universities often offer music mentor programming for youth and young adults.
+Grade schools and universities often offer youth and young adults music mentor programming.
 Colleges like Berkley College of Music and Central State Unversity offer mentoring programs to young artists and musicians in need of personal assistance and advice on their musical careers.

 The plus side to services offered by schools is that they're usually free since these organizations are dedicated to fostering creativity in the youth community.
 If you fit the age range, see if you can benefit from a music program in your area.